-Engaging in certain types of other employment may have the potential to compromise or be seen to compromise your duties as a State Super Person.
+Engaging in certain types of other employment may have the potential to compromise or be seen to compromise your duties to State Super..
 Accordingly, you are expected to use sound judgement before considering acceptance of any position and staff must obtain appropriate approval.
+Where applicable, you must work with the appropriate person with responsibility for managing the conflict to resolve any conflict in the public interest, rather than your own or another person's personal interest.